-The removal of ceilings, walls, flooring, etc. releases agents that may be trapped behind ceilings and walls, and under floors.
-If not handled properly, these infectious agents are transferred through HVAC systems, drafts, feet tracking, etc. to other areas of the hospital occupied by patients with compromised immune systems who are more likely to be susceptible to secondary infections.
-Health care facilities now require contractors and workers who have been trained to handle these situations during construction.
+The removal of ceilings, walls, flooring, etc., releases agents that may be trapped behind ceilings and walls and under floors.
+If not handled properly, these infectious agents are transferred through HVAC systems, drafts, feet tracking, etc., to other areas of the hospital occupied by patients with compromised immune systems who are more likely to be susceptible to secondary infections.
+Hospitals are looking for workers who have been trained to handle these situations during construction.

 The UBC’s Infection Control Risk Assessment Program (ICRA) was developed so our members can perform construction safely in hospital environments and protect patients.

 In this 24-hour program, you will learn how to: